-It is important that each supervisor make clear to the preservice teacher the criteria by which s/he is evaluating the preservice teacher and how the preservice teacher stands on these criteria.
+It is important that each supervisor be clear with the preservice teacher about the criteria by which s/he is evaluating the preservice teacher and how the preservice teacher stands on these criteria.
 To be most helpful this should be done formatively throughout the course of the semester, rather than only when solicited by formal evaluations.
 Regular informal preservice teacher/cooperating teacher conferences will give ample opportunity for such evaluation.
 We also recommend finding a system for giving feedback, informally, such as in a shared Google doc or through handwritten notes.
 In addition, there are two points of formal evaluation:

-Midterm Evaluation: The cooperating teacher will complete a midterm evaluation form (to be provided) by September 27 and submit it to the Teacher Education office.
+Midterm Evaluation: The cooperating teacher will complete a midterm evaluation form (to be provided) by September 30 and submit it to the Teacher Education office.
 A three-way conference will be held to review the written documents.
 Any areas marked "emerging" or "below expectations" become target areas for growth.

-Final Evaluation: At the end of the semester the cooperating teacher will write a letter of reference (page 18) and complete an evaluation based on Goshen College's eight Guiding Principles and national and state standards.
+Final Evaluation: At the end of the semester the cooperating teacher will write a letter of reference (page 16) and complete an evaluation with the same form used at midterm.
 This will be completed collaboratively with the college supervisor during the last two weeks of student teaching.
-In order for the preservice teacher to pass student teaching without remediation, s/he must achieve on-target or exemplary performance in each of the eight guiding principles, though some sub-standards may be marked "emerging."
+In order for the preservice teacher to pass student teaching without remediation, s/he must achieve on-target or exemplary performance in each of the seven core proficiencies, though some sub-standards may be marked "emerging."